vycke/vitamins/README.md

 export default ErrorBoundary;
 ```

+### Example usage

+Some examples on how the system tracker can be used to measure the reliability of of your application;

+- Capturing all errors with uniform tags (e.g. HTTP status code, was it a request, GraphQL query/mutation, etc).
+With the added metadata, you can analyse which errors occurs when, how often and how critical they are;
+- Page navigation to gather usage statistics;
+- Outgoing requests, including request name, and request size;
+- Incoming responses, including request name, response size, and response time (use `performance.now()`);
+- When data is retrieved from cache instead of sending a request (to measure the effectiveness of your cache);
+- When critical core-features are used (e.g. session management is updated, your Pub/Sub is used, etc).

 ## Reliability helpers

 Performance is very important for your application, but more importantly, for your users.
 There exists many ways to improve the performance, but some helper functions can get you a long way.
 Vitamins comes with several of these functions.